 This pricing flexibility will allow the company to aggressively penetrate and disrupt the U.S. foot & ankle implant market, estimated to be greater than $1 billion.

-Carbon22 and GLW have an exclusive agreement with Solvay S.A. for the future development of medical-grade polymers.
+GLW has an exclusive agreement with Solvay S.A. for the future development of medical-grade polymers.